 Docker is a free and open-source containerization software that helps to deploy, run applications in a container.
-The containers are similar to a virtual machine but consume fewer resource, easy to manage and can run anywhere regardless of operating environment it is running in.
+The containers are similar to a virtual machine but consume fewer resources, easy to manage and can run anywhere regardless of the operating environment it is running in.

 Docker uses cgroups and namespace to allow the independent containers to run within a single Linux instance.

 Docker is now available in two editions, namely.